 - 1. Causes serious bodily injury to another;

 - 2. Uses or exhibits a deadly weapon; or

 - 3. Causes bodily injury to another person or threatens or places another person in fear of imminent bodily injury or death, if the other person is:

 - a.
 65 years of age or older, or

 - b.
 A disabled person.

-Armor-piercing ammunition is handgun ammunition used in pistols and revolvers and designed primarily for the purpose of penetrating metal or body armor.
+Armor-piercing ammunition is defined by Texas Penal Code 46.01 as handgun ammunition used in pistols and revolvers and designed primarily for the purpose of penetrating metal or body armor.